-The Group's associates are unlisted, established and operated in the PRC.
-The Group's interests in associates are individually and in aggregate not material to the Group's financial condition or results of operation for the year.
+The Group's associates and joint ventures are unlisted, established and operated in the PRC.
+The Group's interests in associates and joint ventures are individually and in aggregate not material to the Group's financial condition or results of operation for the year.